Center for Student Success

 As the College’s main research and information services provider, the Oscar Rennebohm Library is committed to managing information resources and to educating students, faculty and staff to use these resources effectively.

-The Library’s robust collection includes books, journals, newspapers, videos, sound recordings, and K-12 curriculum materials.
+The Library’s robust collection includes books, journals, newspapers, videos, and K-12 curriculum materials.
 The Library webpage serves as a gateway to library resources such as the online catalog, extensive access to full-text journals, research guides, electronic book collections, streaming video, and archival digital collections.
 Resources are accessible on or off campus to students, faculty and staff.

 Through an arrangement with the University of Wisconsin-Madison Library System, Edgewood College students, faculty and staff have borrowing privileges at all UW-Madison libraries.
 Students may also apply for a Madison Public Library card with proof of residence.
 Materials may also be borrowed from libraries throughout the state and country via interlibrary loan.
 The College is part of a statewide delivery service.